Can I apply and get credits for other online courses, from WU or other universities, than the ones listed here?

 Can I apply for more than one online course?

-Yes you can, but you have to fill in a form for each online course.
+Yes you can, but you have to register separately for each course on Myportal or SSC Online, or by filling out an application form for each external course.

 How many places are available per course?

 This differs per course, ranging from 20 to 120 for all participating universities.
 We work on a first come, first served basis.
 So, apply as early as possible.

 In case I am not selected, can I still do the online course?